chandra-prakash-reddy/pubnub/README.md

      and provides the functionality to unhide ships by publishing message on "jack_sparrow_channel"

     "Execution"
-    load the jacksparow.html in any brower will able to see form to register ships and view,edit status of ships
+    load the jacksparow.html in any browser will able to see form to register ships and view,edit status of ships